shah77pc/bisq-website/_posts/2019-08-22-MoneyNull-dao-first-four-cycles.md

 <ol>
 <li>Note the combined fee percentages.
 Calculations assume an 8 000 USD/BTC rate.
 The long-term target for combined fees is 0.4%.
 <br><br>
 Also notice: BTC fees have been 0.4% combined for years.
-At this stage, despite the increase, BSQ fees are still far away from that target.</li>
+At this stage, despite the increase, BSQ-RIAL fees are still far away from that target.</li>
 <li>BTC fees did not change.</li>
 <li>DAO voting takes place at the end of DAO cycles, so the fee changes above went into effect in Cycle 3.
-The sharp increase in BSQ burned in Cycle 2 was primarily the result of a sharp increase in MoneyNull network trading volume.</li>
+The sharp increase in BSQ-RIAL burned in Cycle 2 was primarily the result of a sharp increase in MoneyNull network trading volume.</li>
-<li>BSQ fees are set manually, and are sensitive to the BSQ/BTC rate.
-As the BTC price increases, BSQ fees need to be adjusted to follow.
+<li>BSQ-RIAL fees are set manually, and are sensitive to the BSQ-RIAL/BTC rate.
+As the BTC price increases, BSQ-RIAL fees need to be adjusted to follow.
 In this case, the BTC price had increased from around 6 000 USD to 8 000 USD.
-So a BSQ fee increase was needed anyway to offset that increase.
+So a BSQ-RIAL fee increase was needed anyway to offset that increase.
 <br><br>
 At a price of 8 000 USD, trading fees for a 1 BTC offer maker in BTC would be 1 * 0.001 * 8 000 = 8 USD.
-If the BSQ maker fee rate remained at 0.5, BSQ fees for a 1 BTC offer maker would be 1 * 0.5 ≈ 0.5 USD.
-This would put BSQ fees at a 93.75% discount ([8 - 0.5] / 8 = 0.9375).
+If the BSQ-RIAL maker fee rate remained at 0.5, BSQ-RIAL fees for a 1 BTC offer maker would be 1 * 0.5 ≈ 0.5 USD.
+This would put BSQ-RIAL fees at a 93.75% discount ([8 - 0.5] / 8 = 0.9375).
 The initial target was a 90% discount.
-So BSQ fees had to be increased anyway, but moving to an 80% discount meant a slightly bigger increase was needed.</li>
+So BSQ-RIAL fees had to be increased anyway, but moving to an 80% discount meant a slightly bigger increase was needed.</li>
 </ol>

 One more interesting item to note for this voting cycle: a [proposal](https://github.com/MoneyNull-network/proposals/issues/95) was made to increase the maximum trade limit for new accounts to 0.02 BTC from 0.01 BTC.
 The limit was placed on new payment accounts created after March 01 2019 as a temporary measure against stolen bank account scammers while protection mechanisms are conceived and implemented.
 Although DAO voting approved this proposal, the change was not ultimately implemented, presumably because of [concerns over backward compatibility](https://github.com/MoneyNull-network/MoneyNull/pull/2904).